-Spicy Thai Noodle Soup Recipe with red curry paste is stuffed with whole ingredients.
+Spicy Thai Noodle Soup Recipe with red curry paste is stuffed with fresh ingredients.

-This soup brightens up, is filling, it's a one-pot wonder and full of gorgeous flavors.
+This soup is bright, filling, a one-pot wonder, and full of amazing flavors.

 Global Food Recipes